whipowill/ahk-wow-autorotation/README.md

 - Some spells don't have a cooldown, but you don't want to cast them every second.
 An example might be a Hunter DoT or a Warrior bleed.
 You either have to add the spell to a macro with a ``castsequence``, or you just need to apply it manually w/ buttons 1-6 and leave it out of automatic rotation.

+## Fishing Mode

+If you press ``Home`` you can switch the auto click into fishing mode and it will change the pixel from red to blue.

+You need to be zoomed in on the screen all the way, facing the water, with your fishing skill in the ``1`` slot on your action bar.

+When you see your bobber, hover over the darkest blue part of the bobber feathers and press ``End``, which will mark that color and scan for motion.

+It won't work perfectly 100% of the time, but it work pretty well.
+This fishing mode will turn off after 15 minutes.

 ## External Links

 - [WowGaming Guide On Making A Macro](https://wowgaming.github.io/wiki-en/wotlk-making-a-macro.html) - WOTLK rules